-The family income concept includes the gross monthly earned and capital income subject to tax as well as some non-taxable incomes.
+The family income concept is the gross monthly earned and capital income subject to tax as well as some non-taxable incomes.
 However, the study grant, student housing supplement, child benefit, disability allowance (both for persons under 16 and for persons aged 16 or older), care allowance for pensioners, housing allowance for pensioners, general housing allowance and income support are excluded.

-Example (2018): The basic amount and supplement for a family with 2 parents and 2 children (1 and 3 years), family income 2,000 euro/month.
+Example (2017): 2 parents and 2 children (1 and 3 years), family income 2,000 euro/month.
 Euro/month.